SAP-samples/btp-fiori-helloworld/docs/hellofiori/1_discover/2_learn_ui5.md

 ![](images/d4_bas.png)

-SAP Business Application Studio (the next generation of SAP Web IDE) is a powerful and modern development environment, tailored for efficient development of business applications for the Intelligent Enterprise.
-Available as a cloud service, it provides developers a desktop-like experience similar to market leading IDEs, while accelerating time-to-market with high-productivity development tools such as wizards and templates, graphical editors, quick deployment, and more.
+SAP Business Application Studio is based on Code OSS, an open-source framework used for building Visual Studio Code.
+It is available as a cloud service, providing developers with a desktop-like experience similar to market-leading IDEs while accelerating time-to-market with high-productivity development tools, including wizards and templates, graphical editors, quick deployment, and more.

 * [What is the SAP Business Application Studio?](https://help.sap.com/docs/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/8f46c6e6f86641cc900871c903761fd4.html)
 * [SAP Business Application Studio in Service Catalog](https://discovery-center.cloud.sap/serviceCatalog/business-application-studio?region=all)